 They're all quick to set-up and most importantly, easy to use.

-How to choose the best Beginner’s VPN
+How to choose a Beginner's VPN

 Unfortunately, they're not all as good as each other which makes things even more complicated.
 Strangely they all cost roughly the same price.